-Each of our executive officers, Mr. Schumacher, Mr. Myles, Dr. Ting, Dr. Lazarev, Dr. Lawrence, and Mr. Potter, is entitled to receive a severance payment if terminated by the Company without cause.
+Each of our executive officers is entitled to receive a severance payment if terminated by the Company without cause.
 The severance benefits would include a payment in an amount equal to one year of each executive officer's annualized base salary compensation plus accrued paid time off.
 Additionally, each executive officer will be entitled to receive medical and dental insurance coverage for one year following the date of termination.
-The total commitment related to these agreements in the aggregate is approximately \$1.2 million.
+The total commitment related to these agreements in the aggregate is approximately \$1.0 million.

-Each of our executive officers, other than Mr. Schumacher, is entitled to receive a change of control payment in an amount equal to one year of such executive officer's annualized base salary compensation, accrued paid time off, and medical and dental coverage, in the event of a change of control of the Company.
+Each of our executive officers, other than Mr. Richard T. Schumacher, our President and Chief Executive Officer, is entitled to receive a change of control payment in an amount equal to one year of such executive officer's annualized base salary compensation, accrued paid time off, and medical and dental coverage, in the event of a change of control of the Company.
 In the case of Mr. Schumacher, this payment would be equal to two years of annualized base salary compensation, accrued paid time off, and two years of medical and dental coverage.
-The total commitment related to these agreements in the aggregate is approximately \$1.5 million.
+The total commitment related to these agreements in the aggregate is approximately \$1.3 million.